 If you have bats inside your attic, one of your first thoughts may be to attempt a DIY solution to get rid of the problem quickly.
 When it comes to bat removals however, there is simply no easy fix, and most DIY suggestions place you and the bats at risk.
 After over 30 years completing bat removals, we have seen every DIY attempt.
 Listed below are some of the most common DIY methods, and why they do not stand the test of time.

-Bright Lights – bright lights are not guaranteed to make the bats leave your home.
+Bright lights are not guaranteed to make the bats leave your home.
 Shining a bright light can actually attract the bat even more and confuse it when trying to escape from your house.
 You are better off reducing the glare of the lights so that the bat can see well enough to escape without frightening it.

-Ultra Sonic Noise and mothballs – these are not effective in eliminating bats, especially to mother bats that need safe shelter for their young.
+These are not effective in eliminating bats, especially to mother bats that need safe shelter for their young.
 They will put up with anything just to maintain their colonies.
 For the determined mother bat, no amount of noise and mothballs can make them leave their safe haven.

-Exclusion Problems – these include sealing the home during winter assuming the bats have left for winter, or sealing the home during the birthing season and locking babies in.
+These include sealing the home during winter assuming the bats have left for winter, or sealing the home during the birthing season and locking babies in.
 Sealing the home at night assuming all bats have left or sealing only the current entry areas and ignoring potential entry points (bats will always find new areas) will not work too.

 Skedaddle’s three step process ensures the safe removal of all bats and their babies.
 Once all the bats have left the property, technicians roll up their sleeves and go to work cleaning all the guano and damage bats leave behind.
 Using a liquid bacteria digester any reminined bacteria or scents that would attract other wildlife are removed completely.